balanced/www.balancedpayments.com/contents/account-reconciliation.md

     body: Create an order by debiting the buyer and assigning the funds to the appropriate merchant.
   - step: 2
     title: Hold funds
     body: Funds are held in an order balance, separate from all other orders.
-Funds must be paid to merchants within 30 days of the change.
+Funds must be paid to merchants within 30 days of the charge.
   - step: 3
     title: Settle funds to the merchant
     body: Pay the merchant and collect your fee.
 Only one merchant is allowed per order.